 I stood with a man for whom a lunchtime run near his office turned into a months-long hospital stay, multiple surgeries, and life-long traumatic brain damage due to a careless red light-running driver.
-I stood with a young family; both parents had survived being hit by cars while riding their bikes.
+I stood with a young family; both parents had survived being hit while riding their bikes.
 And then there were those who had lost loved ones in traffic crashes.
 A dad mourning his daughter, hit and killed while commuting to work.
 A mom mourning her son, killed on the way to start an apprenticeship and join the family business.
 The toll of these tragedies is profound.

 World Day of Remembrance for Road Traffic Victims is a needed space to grieve, to remember, and to lift up stories that must be heard.

 It is where we come together to demand that our leaders take action to end severe and fatal traffic crashes.
 As our streets continue to be far too hostile to people walking and biking, we cannot sit this year out.